-Exposed areas you need to apply sunblock to frequently: Your face (sigh the sunglasses marks I ended up with), back of your neck (I wore a buff that kept my hair back, soaked up sweat and kept my scalp from getting sunburned), back of your hands which you might not realise are facing the sun directly most of the time – some people wore gloves, but I recommend wearing those long sleeved jogging jackets with the thumb hooks (I really like those from Uniqlo, I love it so much).
+Exposed areas you need to apply sunblock to frequently: Your face (sigh, the sunglasses marks I ended up with), back of your neck (I wore a buff that kept my hair back, soaked up sweat and kept my scalp from getting sunburned), back of your hands which you might not realise are facing the sun directly most of the time – some people wore gloves, but I recommend wearing those long sleeved jogging jackets with the thumb hooks (I really like those from Uniqlo, I love it so much).

 You don’t have to worry about going hungry or needing the loo because there are lots of convenience stores along the way, and you can usually find a large rest stop close to the bridge areas.
 I love Japanese kombinis~ stay hydrated!